bcrist/footlang/readme.md

-# The Verdi Programming Language
+# The Foot Programming Language